elenaterenzi/mdw-dataops/single_tech_samples/dataexplorer/README.md

 After provision the cluster, database and tables, we want to validate and testing if we have a ready data repository for applications.
 We use sample data that mimic real data to do the end-to-end ingestion and query testing so we can make sure the provisioned tables meet the requirements and are ready for use.

 __4. Store secrets in Azure Key Vault__
+We store all secrets in Azure Key Vault to make sure this sensitive information is securely stored and protected.

 ## Key Concepts